 - Booking calls right in chat window

 Traditional marketing approaches include fliers and cold outreach, which compared to Facebook Ads and Messenger Marketing, are costly and less effective.
-By shifting your efforts to more Messenger outreach, you can cut costs on lead generation and expand your reach.
+By shifting your efforts to more Messenger outreach, you can cut costs on lead generation and expand your reach on social media, and close more deals.

 Other places to market yourself include Zillow, your own mobile-friendly website, social media, local community organizations, and more.